measty/tiatoolbox/README.md

 **This is a minimally tested temporary fork of tiatoolbox to make creation of overlays available.
 Will eventually be added into tiatoolbox proper**

+To set up tiatoolbox and use the overlay tool, first follow the instructions to set up the tiatoolbox fork in the 'getting started' section below.
+If the data to be visualised is in the form of segmented objects, perhaps with associated scores, it can be visualised as follows.

+1. Save the segmented objects in the geojson format

-Build an overlay using tiatoolbox overlay-from-json --img-input path/to/slide --output-path path/to/save --json-path path/to/json --score-path path/to/scores
+2. Build an overlay using tiatoolbox overlay-from-json --img-input path/to/slide --output-path path/to/save --json-path path/to/json --score-path path/to/scores

-path/to/json should be either a .geojson file or a .dat file with hovernet-style outputs. score-path (optional) should point to a .npy or .npz with an array containing scores to use to colour objects in overlay, of same length as number of objects
+path/to/json should be either a .geojson file or a .dat file with hovernet-style outputs. score-path (optional) should be a path to a .npy or .npz with an array containing scores to use to colour objects in overlay, of same length as number of objects.
+They should be in the range [0,1].

-show overlay using tiatoolbox show-overlay --img-input path/to/slide --overlay path/to/overlay
+3. show overlay using tiatoolbox show-overlay --img-input path/to/slide --overlay path/to/overlay

+If data to be visualised is a low-res heatmap saved as a .jpg or .png, it can be passed directly to show overlay.
+This is the best way to visualise patch-score outputs.

 ## Getting Started